treeverse/lakeFS/docs/integrations/aws_cli.md

 # Using lakeFS with AWS CLI
 {: .no_toc}
-The [AWS Command Line Interface](https://aws.amazon.com/cli/) (CLI) is a unified tool for managing your AWS services.
-With just one tool to download and configure, you can control multiple AWS services from the command line and automate them through scripts.

-You can use the file commands for S3 to access lakeFS.
+Since lakeFS exposes an S3-compatible API, you can use te [AWS S3 CLI](https://docs.aws.amazon.com/cli/latest/reference/s3/) to list, copy or delete objects in lakeFS.
 {:.pb-5 }

 ## Table of contents